1971 India-Pakistan war: Hero of Longewala passes away in Jodhpur | Entertainment

 ''Doctors told us that my father possibly suffered a brain stroke.
 He was in and out of ICU over the last few days,'' Singh said.
 The Rathore family lives in Solankiatala village, about 100 km from Jodhpur.

-A BSF spokesperson said Bhairon Singh Rathore's body is being taken to a training centre of the force in Jodhpur where a wreath laying ceremony will be held after which cremation will be conducted in his village with full military honours.
+A BSF spokesperson said Bhairon Singh Rathore's body has been taken to a training centre of the force in Jodhpur where a wreath laying ceremony will be held on Tuesday after which the cremation will be conducted in his village with full military honours.

 Rathore was deployed at the Longewala post in the Thar desert of Jaisalmer, commanding a small BSF unit of six to seven personnel that was accompanied by a 120 men company of the Army's 23 Punjab regiment.
 It was the bravery of these men that decimated an assaulting Pakistani brigade and tank regiment at this location on December 5, 1971.